 - 1. In order to import live animals into Guatemala, the importer must request permission from the Vice Ministry for Animal and Plant Health and Regulations of the Ministry of Agriculture, Livestock, and Foods (MAGA) not less than 15 days prior to the date of embarkation.
-Permission is based on Guatemala, Breeding cattle submission of the following documents: origin health certificate, bill of lading, and complete invoice.
-A risk analysis or inspection for export at origin may be required. - The tanks used to transport the embryos must either be new or disinfected with an approved disinfectant before being used and authorized for transport to the place of shipment.
-Tanks must be sealed by an accredited veterinarian using official USDA seals.
-Transported tanks with broken or altered seals will be rejected or - 3.
-Transported tanks with broken of aftered seals will be rejected of destroyed upon arrival in Guatemala.
-Seals will be removed only by official veterinarians in Guatemala.
-In case of need to inspect or recharge transport tanks, veterinary officials at any transit port are required to notify in writing on the health certificate the reason and
+Permission is based on submission of the following documents; certificate of origin, international animal health certificate, bill of lading, and complete invoice.
+A risk analysis or inspection for export at origin may be required. - The U.S. Origin Health Certificate is valid for 30 days from the date of issuance although this can be extended to 45 days if the animals have remained healthy and in isolation from other animals and the accredited veterinarian so certifies. - 3.
+The animals must not transit any country under animal health quarantine in route to Guatemala.
+In case of extreme necessity, it is indispensable to have a special permit from the Vice Ministry for